-- 1. Bonds, treasury bills and notes, or other securities that are a direct obligation insured or guaranteed by the Treasury of the United States, or its agencies, instrumentalities, or organizations created by an act of congress. - 2.
-Securities sold under agreements to repurchase written by a financial institution in which the underlying securities for the agreement to repurchase are the type listed above. - 3.
-Certificates of Deposit fully insured by the Federal Deposit Insurance Corporation. - 4.
-Obligations of the state.
+- Bonds, treasury bills and notes, or other securities that are a direct obligation insured or guaranteed by the Treasury of the United States, or its agencies, instrumentalities, or organizations created by an act of congress. - Securities sold under agreements to repurchase written by a financial institution in which the underlying securities for the agreement to repurchase are the type listed above.

+- Certificates of Deposit fully insured by the Federal Deposit Insurance Corporation. - Obligations of the state.

-As of June 30, 2021 and 2020, the District held certificates of deposits totaling \$200,500 and \$200,500.
+As of June 30, 2022, the District held no certificates of deposit.